 Before there were microloans or online crowdfunding, there were money pools, a centuries-old system of informal lending circles through which friends and family help each other save for short-term goals.

 Such money pools, also called rotating savings and credit associations (ROSCAs), exist predominantly in developing countries, where access to credit is poor.
-But they remain a way of life — and an example of people helping people on a fundamental level — in many immigrant communities across the United States.
+But they remain a way of life—and a fundamental example of people helping people — in many immigrant communities across the United States.